lb3361/gigatron-rom/Docs/vCPU7.md

   as if the `VSAVE` instruction had been invoked.
 Interrupt handlers should then return using the VRESTORE opcode.
 However, interrupt are inhibited when byte `irqMask` at offset 0xff in the context page is nonzero.
-Flag `irqFlag` indicates whether this has happened.
+Instead the nonzero byte `irqMask` is copied into `irqFlag` to record the event.

 Byte `irqMask` in the context record is automatically set to a nonzero value when the context is saved by an interrupt or by `vSAVE`, and is cleared by `VRESTORE`.
 This feature prevents another virtual interrupt to occur before the completion of the interrupt handler.
-When a virtual interrupt is inhibited because `vIrqMask` is nonzero, byte `irqFlag` in the context record receives a copy of `irqMask`.
+It can also be used to determine whether the code that follows `VSAVE` is executed because the context has just been saved (in which case `irqMask` is nonzero) or because `VRESTORE` has restored a saved context (in which case `irqMask` is zero).

 Opcode `VRESTORE` can also atomically adjusts the value of `frameCounter` by adding `vACH` and saturating to `0xff` if there is a